crispthinking/rust-workshop/presentation-notes/05-Fireflowers and Unsafe.md

 Rustaceans as we like to call ourselves.
 Many people who use Rust end up raving about it.
-It's easy to think that people like Rust because of "memory safety without GC", the awesome iterator adapter APIs, or the cute little Ferris mascott.
+It's easy to think that people like Rust because of "memory safety without GC", the awesome iterator adapter APIs, or the cute little Ferris mascot.

 These are just the tools though.
-The metaphore used in the Rust comunity is that as a programmer you are Mario.
+The metaphore used in the Rust community is that as a programmer you are Mario.
 Rust is a Fire Flower.
-When you use Rust you become Fire Maro.
+When you use Rust you become Fire Mario.
 You're bigger, better, and can shoot fireballs.
 Awesome right?
 You shouldn't use rust because of any one of its features.
-You should use rust becasuse it makes you Fire Mario.
+You should use rust because it makes you Fire Mario.